pontem-network/aptos-core/testsuite/forge-cli/src/README.md

 01000000000000000000000000000000dd05a600000000000001e001a11ceb0b01000...
 ```

-See more about how the faucet works in the [README](https://github.com/aptos-labs/aptos-core/tree/main/crates/aptos-faucet).
+See more about how the faucet works in the [README](https://github.com/aptos-labs/pont-core/tree/main/crates/pont-faucet).
-Likewise, see the documentation about how to use the [Aptos CLI](https://aptos.dev/cli-tools/aptos-cli-tool/use-aptos-cli) with an existing faucet.
+Likewise, see the documentation about how to use the [Pont CLI](https://pont.dev/cli-tools/pont-cli-tool/use-pont-cli) with an existing faucet.

 ## Validator fullnodes